 Design#

-Multiple instances are supported in order to enable developers who work on multiple downstream Pigweed projects to work unhindered and also to run multiple test instances in parallel on the same machine.
+pw_emu supports running multiple instances simultaneously.
+This is helpful for developers who work on multiple downstream Pigweed projects or who want to run multiple tests in parallel on the same machine.

-Each instance is identified by a system absolute path that is also used to store state about the running instance such as pid files for running processes, current emulator and target, etc. This directory also contains information about how to access the emulator channels (e.g. socket ports, pty paths)
+Each instance is identified by a system absolute path that is also used to store state about the running instance such as pid files for running processes, current emulator and target, etc. This directory also contains information about how to access the emulator channels, e.g. socket ports, PTY paths, etc.

 graph TD; TemporaryEmulator & pw_emu_cli[pw emu cli] <--> Emulator Emulator <--> Launcher & Connector Launcher <--> Handles Connector <--> Handles Launcher <--> Config Handles --Save--> WD --Load--> Handles WD[Working Directory]